 In my opinion, Backroads is the only way to really see and experience China.
 We loved the routes through rural areas that were not used to seeing North Americans!
 And in contrast, riding through Beijing with 7 million fellow cyclists was quite a rush!
 I feel that I really experienced all that China has to offer!
 Although the days were very full of activity, it was necessary in order to pack it all in.
 An outstanding itinerary!!!!
 Thank you Backroads, once again!- Toronto, ON

 We had a wonderful time in China and thoroughly enjoyed the Backroads experience.
-The mix of active biking and hiking combined with cultural activities, such as a visit to Terracotta Warriors, Forbidden City, tai chi lesson, a visit to a Chinese calligrapher, Chinese massage, acrobatics show, etc. enabled us to have a rich and memorable experience.- Toronto, ON
+The mix of active biking and hiking combined with cultural activities, such as a visit to Terra Cotta warriors, Forbidden City, Tai Chi lesson, Chinese massage, acrobatics show, etc. enabled us to have a rich and memorable experience.- Toronto, ON

 Absolutely the best vacation I have ever taken.
 Backroads sets the standard that others aspire too.
 The logistics and support were flawless.- Williamsburg, VA